-Projects are physically related to a station if there is a direct connection between them (i.e., they are co-located or share the same physical footprint).
-Examples of a physical relationship include: a project built above, within, or directly adjacent to a station; or a project and station connected by a dedicated avenue of access (i.e., an enclosed walkway).
+Projects are physically connected to a station if they are adjoined, co-located, or share the same physical footprint.
+Examples of a physical connection include a project built above, within, or adjacent to a station; or a project and station connected by a dedicated avenue of access (i.e., an enclosed walkway).